TippyFlitsUK/yablu-mc/README.md

 # YABLU-MC - Weekly Task Planner

-YABLU-MC (Yablu Mission Control) is a responsive weekly task planner application built with React and Vite.
-It allows users to organize their tasks into projects and schedule them across the days of the week, providing a clear overview of upcoming work.
+YABLU-MC (Yablu Mission Control) is a responsive weekly task planner application built with React and PostgreSQL.
+It allows users to organize their tasks into projects and schedule them across the days of the week, providing a clear overview of upcoming work with real-time synchronization across all devices.

 ## ✨ Key Features